SYSU-RCDD/QBMG/README.md

 # QBMG: Quasi-Biogenic Molecule Generator with Deep Recurrent Network
 ## Introduction
 This repository contains scripts for generating biogenic-like moulecules.
-The user can (i) obatin a certain number of unbiased biogenic-like molecules and (ii) obtain a certain number of focused chemotype derivatives with transfer learning.We thank [the previous work by the Olivecrona team](https://github.com/MarcusOlivecrona/REINVENT).The code in this repository is inspired on REINVENT.
+The user can (i) obtain a certain number of unbiased biogenic-like molecules and (ii) obtain a certain number of focused chemotype derivatives with transfer learning.We thank [the previous work by the Olivecrona team](https://github.com/MarcusOlivecrona/REINVENT).The code in this repository is inspired on REINVENT.

 ## Usage
 - sample.py: script that is used to generate a certain number of molecules (both unbiased or certain chemotype biogenic-like molecules) with trained model.